gkjohnson/three-mesh-bvh/README.md

 ### Split Strategy Constants
 #### CENTER

-Option for spliting each BVH node down the center of the longest axis of the bounds.
+Option for splitting each BVH node down the center of the longest axis of the bounds.

 This is the fastest construction option but will yield a less optimal hierarchy.